-The market transition away from LIBOR towards SOFR is expected to be gradual and complicated, including the development of term structures and credit adjustments to accommodate differences between LIBOR and SOFR.
+The market transition away from LIBOR towards SOFR is gradual and complicated, including the development of term structures and credit adjustments to accommodate differences between LIBOR and SOFR.
 As such, we are not currently able to predict the ultimate impact of such a transition on our business, financial condition, and results of operations.